 We changed the default ring shape to a star

-To create a Tableau scatter plot or chart for each region, drag the English Country Region Name from Dimensions Region to Rows Shelf.
+To create a Tableau scatter plot or chart for each region, drag the English Country Region Name to Rows Shelf.

-How to add Data Labels to a Scatter Plot?
+How to add Data Labels to a Tableau Scatter Plot?

-It shows how to add labels to each dot in a Tableau scatter plot.
-For this, drag and drop the Order Quantity from the Measures Region to the Label field in the Marks card to see the level of details data points.
+It shows how to add labels to each dot in a scatter plot.
+For this, drag and drop the Order Quantity from the Measures Region to the Label field in the Marks card.
+It helps to see the level of detail data points.